telerik/blazor-docs/components/pager/overview.md

 # Pager Overview

-The `Pager` component will enable you to add page navigation in your Blazor application.
-It follows the design patter of our components but as standalone one can be used outside of Grid.
+The **Pager** component will enable you to add paging for your data in a Blazor application.
+We use it in components like the Grid and ListView, and you can also use it for your own templates and data as a standalone component.

 To use Telerik Pager component for Blazor:
 1. Add the `TelerikPager` tag